opensearch-project/project-website/_posts/2021-11-29-plugins-intro.markdown

 ## Extension Points

-The architecture is built for plugins to hook onto various extension points within the codebase and subscribe to notifications/events they are interested in.
-There are a bunch of extension points few are the default for all plugins and the rest are custom defined by a few plugin interfaces.
+The architecture is built for plugins to hook onto various extension points within the code base and subscribe to notifications/events they are interested in.
+There are bunch of extension points defined by Plugin.java and are available by default to all plugins.
+Plugins implementing custom interfaces have additional extension points.

 Extension points enable plugins to hook into various events within the lifecycle of the OpenSearch cluster.
 The default extension points are defined by [Plugin.java](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/plugins/Plugin.java#L90) abstract class:

-* `getFeature` - Could be used to implement a custom feature and respond to Cluster state API.
+* `getFeature` - Could be used to implement a custom feature and respond to cluster state API.
 * `createGuiceModules` - Node level guice modules.
 * `getGuiceServiceClasses` - Node level services which will be automatically called with node state changes.
 * `createComponents` - Custom component implemented and its lifecycle being managed by OpenSearch.